oddbird/oddleventy/content/blog/2016/open-design.md

 - **Open Plans:** Find our to-do list, and watch our process on our Github [project board]. (note: we were using [Pivotal Tracker], but wanted to [test the new Github features])
-- **Articles and Artifacts:** Check back here for regular posts as we work.
-We'll update the [timeline] at the bottom of this page.

 [open Slack channel]: http://friends.oddbird.net
 [Twitter]: https://twitter.com/oddbird